REMOVING LOAD BEARING WALL PROGRESS

 Our house had so much potential when we moved in.
-One thing is wasn't lacking were doors.
-There were three doors separating the rooms in the main living quarters (family room, dining room, and hallway).
-We obviously wanted to eliminate the heavy doors to cut back on squished fingers and toes.
+One thing it wasn't lacking were doors.
+There were three doors separating the rooms in the main living space (family room, dining room, and hallway).
+We obviously wanted to eliminate the heavy doors as soon as possible to cut back on squished fingers and toes.
+It wasn't an ideal layout for young children.
 Once the doors were gone everything was wonderful, however we still had the center load bearing wall that was completely cutting off the open floor plan potential.

 Removing the actual wall was way easier than we thought it would be.
 We were required to have a city inspector to oversee the entire process to make sure everything was to code.
 We don't plan on selling our home anytime soon, but if we did this would be a huge factor in the selling process.

 Want to know how we removed our load bearing wall in our brick ranch home?
 Here's how we did it!
 First we removed the 2.5in thick wood paneling.

 Removing the paneling was hands down the most tedious part of the entire project.
 They weren't playing around when they installed this stuff.
 It was hardcore, heavy duty, and it wasn't coming down without a fight.
 The entire paneled wall was secured with 5 inch nails.
 You can see just how well our house is built with this photo alone.

 Next we removed the insulation, as we wouldn't need it anymore once the wall was gone.

 I don't know about you, but I was absolutely loving the exposed beam walls.
 However this is not what we we're looking for in the end result.
 The drywall in the opposing room had to be removed next.